 When the prevailing northwesterly winds relax, the marine layer may reverse direction and flow towards the northwest (Figure I2c).
 The intrusion of cloudy moist air that moves along the coast resembles a gravity current, a flow created in a rotating environment when dense fluid is allowed to spill into a less dense environment.
-If a wall is present, the gravitationally driven flow will flow along it as a boundary current.
+If a wall is present, the gravitationally driven current will remain trapped to it.
 For the case shown in Figure I2c, the moist air of the marine layer plays the role of the dense flow.
 Gravity currents and other coastal flows will be discussed further in Chapter 4.

-Many examples of rotationally-influenced hydraulic phenomena arise within the abyssal, basin-to-basin flow in the oceans.
+Many examples of rotationally influenced hydraulic phenomena arise within the abyssal, basin-to-basin flow in the oceans.
 This circulation is sometimes thought of as the lower limbs of a great 'conveyor belt', a schematic representation of broad transports at different levels between the major oceans (Figure I3).
 Changes in the strength or direction of the overturning cells within this scheme have been linked to rapid climate change.
-The conveyor can be traced beginning in the North Atlantic area with a (white) northward surface current consisting of the Gulf Stream and its extension, the North Atlantic Current.
+A resident of Northern Europe might begin her description of the conveyor in the North Atlantic area with a (white) northward surface current consisting of the Gulf Stream and its extension, the North Atlantic Current.
 These currents transport relatively warm, saline water into the Nordic Seas north of Iceland and Scotland.
-There, concentrated distillation, cooling, freezing and mixing at the sea surface cause some of the surface water to become dense and sink.
-The geographic distribution of mixing and deep sinking is not well understood, but it is known that the product waters spill out of the Nordic Seas and flow equatorward in a deep western current (colored grey in Figure I3).
-Before it reaches the Equator, this North Atlantic Deep Water (hereafter NADW) detaches from the bottom, riding up over a water mass of Antarctic origin (black path).
+There, concentrated distillation, cooling, freezing and mixing at the sea surface cause some of the surface water to become unstably stratified and to overturn, sometimes resulting in sinking to great depth.
+The geographic distribution of mixing and deep sinking is not completely understood, but it is known that the resulting deep-water masses move away from their convective origin.
+They spill out of the Nordic Seas and flow equatorward in a deep western boundary current (colored grey in Figure I3).
+Before it reaches the equator, this North Atlantic Deep Water (hereafter NADW) detaches from the bottom, riding up over a water mass of Antarctic origin (black path).
 Some portion of NADW continues southward, enters the Antarctic Circumpolar Current, and eventually makes its way into the Indian and Pacific Oceans.
-It gradually wells up and becomes part of the (white) warmer and fresher surface currents that transport water from the Pacific to the Indian Ocean and eventually back into the Atlantic.
+It gradually wells up and becomes part of the

+(white) warmer and fresher surface currents that transport water from the Pacific to the Indian Ocean and eventually back into the Atlantic, to complete the meridional overturning cell.

-The second main contributor to the abyssal circulation is aforementioned Antarctic Bottom Water (ABW).
-This water mass is formed in the Weddell and Ross Seas and the over the greater continental shelves of Antarctica.
+The second main contributor to the abyssal circulation is the aforementioned Antarctic Bottom Water (AABW).
+This water mass is formed in the Weddell and Ross Seas and over the greater continental shelves of Antarctica.
 This water flows northward along the bottom into the Atlantic, Indian, and Pacific Oceans where it mixes and wells up.
-It is believed that the upward movement and mixing of ABW and NADW is enhanced over regions of rough topography.
+It is believed that the upward movement and mixing of AABW and NADW is enhanced over regions of rough topography.